Exactly What to Do in Rome (for First Timers)

 - The Best Views in Rome

-The Main Sights in Rome: The Colosseum, Vatican, and Centro Storico
+The Main Sights in Rome

 Look, we get it.
 When you visit Rome for the first time, you’re definitely going to want to see the main sights that everyone talks about – the Colosseum and Roman Forum, the Vatican and St. Peter’s, and the Centro Storico.